yegle/os-program-projects/pg5/README.md

  1. Compile first
- 2. Run `java TestHarness infile.txt a b c` a, b, c are the values for initial available array
+ 2. Run `java TestHarness infile.txt a b c` a, b, c are the values for initial available array.

 ## Document